AFNI program: 3dsvm

 volume, etc.

--predictions pname pname = basename for .1D files output for a test
+-predictions pname pname = basename for .1D prediction file(s).

-By default, the prediction values take on a continuous
+the test dataset.
+By default, the predicted values take

 -classout Flag to specify that pname files should be integer-